Interoperable Digital Identity and Patient Matching

 3. Confirm that the provided evidence is genuine and accurate by validating the authenticity of identity documents using trusted sources or databases and information on the evidence.

-4. Ensure the person presenting the identity evidence is the legitimate owner of that identity, according to this guidance and [NIST 800-63] Digital Identity Guidelines, and the intended level of assurance
+4. Ensure the person presenting the identity evidence is the legitimate owner of that identity, according to this guidance and NIST 800-63 Digital Identity Guidelines, and the intended level of assurance

 5. Consider Digital Identity Creation, including generating an identifier and binding the identity to a credential, as part of this same encounter–this allows the individual to authenticate themselves without repeating the entire identity verification process.

-Outcome: The individual has been successfully verified
+Outcome: The individual's identity has been successfully verified.

 Match Workflow